Islam-Ragab015/dominoes_score/README.md

 Score Reset: Reset the scores for both teams at any time.
 Dark Mode UI: The app features a dark-themed interface with teal accents for a modern look.

+## ⭐️ If you find this project useful, please give it a star! ⭐️
+Your support helps me to keep improving and maintaining this project.
+Thank you!

-Steps to run the app:
+## Steps to run the app:

 Clone the repository: